Automate Nuget pack and push using Grunt and Node.js

 publish is nearly identical to the default task with the addition of the nugetpush configuration.

-All in all, this is a very simple set of tasks, which is exactly what I was after.
+This is a straightforward set of tasks, precisely what I was after.
 I'm utilizing the grunt-contrib-clean module to wipe the

-dist directory prior to the build.
+dist directory before the build.
 I'm then using the grunt-shell module to execute the

 dist directory exists.
-Followed finally by the grunt-nuget module which will allow me to both pack and push the nuget package.
-If you dig into the node_modules directory, you'll find that the grunt-nuget module is utilizing Nuget.exe and has wrapped most of its arguments for pack and push into the options parameter.
-As an alternative to this module, you could easily just include your own version of the Nuget.exe and use the shell module to accomplish the same thing.
-I personally think the module makes it a little cleaner since I won't have to carry the Nuget.exe in my repo, but everyone's requirements are different.
+Followed finally by the grunt-nuget module, which will allow me to both pack and push the NuGet package.
+If you dig into the node_modules directory, you'll find that the grunt-nuget module utilizes Nuget.exe and has wrapped most of its arguments for pack and push into the options parameter.
+As an alternative to this module, you could easily include your version of the Nuget.exe and use the shell module to accomplish the same thing.
+The module makes it a little cleaner since I won't have to carry the Nuget.exe in my repo, but everyone's requirements are different.
 Also, in the case of Nuget.exe, Mono would be required if running this on a non-windows platform.